 We moved right along and brought out our playdough mats.
 After our usual finger tracing practice and white board marker tracing, we took out some blue gems and Filip made the letter M with them, being careful to follow the arrows to ensure correct formation.

 Filip is now confidently able to identify beginning sounds for simple words and I wanted to take it up a level to see if he could identify our focus letter in initial, medial and final positions in words.
 So, we brought out our Sound Hound and got busy sorting the picture cards by sound position.
 He was deifintely ready for the challenge and absolutely LOVED it!
-Here is a pic of him sorting the picture cards:

 And the end result.
 We will definitely be doing this again next week!
 (If you’d like to purchase the complete unit, click here!)